stellar/js-stellar-sdk/README.md

 npx gulp lint:watch
 ```

-4. You can use ES-Next in the `./src/` directory _only_.
-In all other
+4. If you're working on a file not in `src`, limit your code to Node 6.16 ES!
-   directories, use ES5!
-(The reason is that our npm library must support
+   See what's supported here: https://node.green/ (The reason is that our npm
-   earlier versions of Node, so the tests need to run on those versions.)
+   library must support earlier versions of Node, so the tests need to run on
+   those versions.)

 ## Usage